Affordable Supermarkets in Germany [Where to Shop in 2026]

 The German Supermarket Landscape

-Germany’s grocery market sits across three fairly distinct tiers, and understanding where each one fits will save you real money from your very first shop.
+Germany’s grocery market sits across three fairly distinct tiers, and knowing where each one fits will save you real money from your very first shop.
+According to Destatis, food retail in Germany was dominated in 2026 by discounters (Discounter), which collectively held around 43% of total grocery market share.
+That number tells you something important before you’ve even set foot in a store.

-At the bottom of the price range, and honestly the top of most people’s weekly routine, are the discounters.
-Aldi and Lidl dominate this space, and if you’re new here from the UK or the US, prepare to have your expectations reset.
-These are not the slightly grim, stripped-back shops that discount chains can feel like back home.
-German Aldi stores bake bread on-site every morning.
-The wine selection is genuinely good.
-The own-brand products are often so reliable that I’ve stopped buying the name-brand equivalent entirely.
-I’m not exaggerating when I say that plenty of high-earning Germans do most of their weekly shopping at Aldi without a second thought.
-The stigma around discount shopping that exists in some countries barely registers here.
+At the budget end, and honestly the backbone of most people’s weekly routine, are the discounters.
+Aldi and Lidl lead this tier.
+If you’re arriving from the UK or the US, prepare to have your assumptions corrected.
+These are not grim, sparse shops with a narrow range of sad own-brand products.
+German Aldi stores bake bread on-site every morning, carry a wine selection that’s genuinely worth browsing, and stock own-brand staples that are often so reliable you stop reaching for the name-brand equivalent.
+Plenty of high-earning Germans do the majority of their weekly shop at Aldi without a second thought.
+The social stigma that sometimes surrounds budget supermarkets in other countries barely exists here.

-The middle tier is where you find the full-service supermarkets, primarily REWE and Edeka.
-These are the chains people ask about when they search “is Edeka expensive” or “is REWE expensive,” and the honest answer is: more expensive than the discounters, but not dramatically so.
-What you get for the extra cost is range.
-More name brands, better international sections, proper deli counters, and prepared food that’s actually worth eating.
-For expats hunting down specific ingredients from home, REWE and Edeka are usually your best bet.
+The middle tier is where you find the Vollsortimenter (full-range supermarkets), primarily REWE and Edeka.
+These are the chains that expats ask about most.
+The honest answer is that they cost more than the discounters, but not dramatically so.
+What you get for that difference is range.
+More name brands, better international sections, proper deli counters, and prepared meals that are actually worth eating.
+For expats tracking down specific ingredients from home, REWE or Edeka is almost always the better first stop.

-Above those sit the organic and specialty stores like Alnatura and denn’s Biomarkt, where you pay a real premium for certified organic produce and a more considered selection.
-They have their place, but they’re not where you’ll do your main weekly shop unless your budget is very comfortable.
+Above those sit the organic and specialty stores like Alnatura and denn’s Biomarkt, where you pay a real premium for certified organic produce and a more curated selection.
+They serve a purpose, but they are not where you’ll do your main weekly shop unless your budget is genuinely comfortable.

 Complete German Supermarket List (2026)